 Some examples of wholefood snacks to help with jet lag:

 - Quinoa and other whole grain carbohydrates

 - Fruits like bananas, cherries, and goji berries

 Dehydration is a main cause of jet lag so you want to be sure you’re drinking enough water when you’re traveling.

-Sometimes finding enough water in the airport can get expensive so having a water bottle on hand that you can fill up whenever you need to will save you from getting dehydrated.
+Sometimes finding enough water in the airport can be difficult or impossible if you're running to catch a flight.
+Having a reusable water bottle on hand that you can fill up whenever you need to will save you from getting dehydrated.

 #12.
 Protect Your Immune System

 You’ll really feel the effects of jet lag if you let your immune system take a hit while traveling.
 You don’t want to be sick and tired when you’re supposed to be on an important work trip or getting to see a new destination for the first time.
 You’ll want to load up on the vitamin C for your next flight so your immune system can stand a chance against the many germs you’ll come in contact with on the plane or at the airport.